Nibesh619/Karate-UI-Automation-Guideline/README.md

 # Karate-UI-Automation-Guideline

-Error that i faced during Karate UI Automation.
+Solution for error that i faced during Karate UI Automation.

 You inspect the css file using the css selector.
 Css selector can be used to know the XPath of the desired element.
 To check if the desired XPath is present or not use “Ctrl+F”.
 Here you can search the desired Xpath location.